Bealby/magnet-fishing/README.md

 #### User Experience

 - Overall the Website fulfilled users expectations.
-They found the Website informative and enticing and the information provided in the Catch Log to be satisfactory.
+They found the Website informative and enticing, and the information provided in the Catch Log to be satisfactory.
 It allowed users to have knowledge of where other participants have Magnet Fished and tabulated finds in a concise and easy to use manner.

-- It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that chat function to communicate with others would be a nice feature.
+- It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a nice feature.

 - Tips and more detailed information were perhaps limited and did not provide the useful tips and guidance at this stage.